wawzat/pumpfuse_clean_data/readme.md

 - Replace `<start_row_number>` with the row number to start cleaning from (e.g., 2).

 ## Notes
-- The program will only modify a copy of your data (as specified in the sheet name).
 - Cleaned rows will be marked in column D with the word `cleaned`.
 - Make sure `config.ini` is in the same directory as `clean.py`.